root-project/root/docbook/minuit2/Minuit2.md

 P_{\mathrm{ext}} &=& b + 1 - \sqrt{P_{\mathrm{int}}^2 + 1}              \end{aligned}$$

-The transformation of course also affects the parameter error matrix, so M does a transformation of the error matrix (and the “parabolic” parameter errors) when there are parameter limits.
+The transformation of course also affects the parameter error matrix, so M does a transformation of the error matrix (and the "parabolic" parameter errors) when there are parameter limits.
 Users should however realize that the transformation is only a linear approximation, and that it cannot give a meaningful result if one or more parameters is very